PlatformOfTrust/react-elements-of-trust/README.md

 ### Troubleshooting

-If after adding rect component, there are errors related to react runtime.
+If after adding react-element-of-trust component, there are errors related to react runtime.
 Try to match react versions in your app with react-elements-of-trust:

 ````
    "react": "16.8.6",